darkpanda

 Understanding the river process was a little more challenging, and there's part of it that is still a mystery to me - but it is not directly related to the generation of the map geography...
 Rather, it is the code that writes pixels with value '8' inside the 'improvement' layer.
 The purpose of this value has yet to be understood.

-- Initialize the river count to 0; this is the number of rivers generated
+- Initialize the river count to 0; this is to count the number of rivers generated so far

-- The routine below either loops for a maximum of 256 times or stops as soon as the number of generated rivers is above ((climateParam + landMassParam)*2 + 6):
+- The routine below is repeated either for a maximum of 256 times or stops as soon as the number of generated rivers is above ((climateParam + landMassParam)*2 + 6):

 - First create a backup copy of the whole map, which can be restored later if the river generation fails